IreneArapogiorgi/SEIP-Assignments/seip2020_practical_assignments/codeanalyzer/README.md

 #### Benefits
 * Separates the logic to instantiate classes
-* Supports extending each hierarchy without affecting the classes calling the Factory
+* Supports extending each hierarchy without affecting the class calling each Factory

 #### Classes
 [CodeAnalyzer](./src/main/java/codeanalyzer/CodeAnalyzer.java) - calls each Factory in order to read and analyze the given code file as well as to extract its metrics